-23 The measurement of Internet use is faced with severe methodological difficulties.
-It depends on how the Internet users are defined (daily, weekly, monthly use, general use) and on the population selected (total population, population above 12 or 15 years of age, population between 15-65 years of age).
-Depending on the type of users and of population group selected, the Internet penetration rate differs substantially and in Slovenia ranged between 21 and 31 per cent in 2001 (Vehovar, Kuhar, 2001).
+Slovenia ranged between 21 and 31 per cent in 2001 (Vehovar, Kuhar, 2001).
 As the methodologies and variables change frequently it is almost impossible to present consistent time series.
 This requires caution in the analysis of the dynamics of Internet use in individual country and in comparisons of Internet usage between countries.

-The measurement of Internet use in Slovenia is performed by the project Raba Interneta v Sloveniji -RIS (The use of Internet in Slovenia) within the Faculty of Social Sciences.
+67 The measurement of Internet use in Slovenia is performed by the project Raba Interneta v Sloveniji -RIS (The use of Internet in Slovenia) within the Faculty of Social Sciences.
 As a standard, the users of Internet are those persons using Internet at least once per month - monthly users.
 Flash Eurobarometer and other EU sources define users of Internet as persons who use Internet in general (not mentioning the frequency of its use) from different locations.

-Data for mid 2002 revealed that Internet penetration amounted to 35 per cent25 while data for December 2002 again pointed to the steep increase in Internet penetration rate to 45 per cent of population over 15 years.
-However, the lag behind EU average of 53% remains significant (SIBIS+, 2003).
-The use of Internet in Slovenia is growing both for business and private needs.
+68 This refers to general users of Internet in the population over 15 years of age.

+needs.
 For private needs, Internet is most frequently used for eMail, for search of general information and also for training and education (RIS, 2003a).

-The main reason for Slovenia's lagging behind the EU is believed to be the costs of Internet access26 (including the costs of PCs) and relatively low share of population with tertiary education27.
+The main reason for Slovenia's lagging behind the EU is believed to be the costs of Internet access69 (including the costs of PCs) and relatively low share of population with tertiary education70.
 The available data show that the latter are the most intensive users of the Internet.
 In 2001, 72 percent of the sample population with tertiary education were Internet users (Vehovar, Kuhar, 2001).
 Another obstacle, important for further expansion of Internet, seems to be the lack of eContent and eServices in Slovenian language attractive for different segments of users although the interest for IST services among the population is among the highest in the EU and in newly acceding countries.
 This is further confirmed by the fact that in Slovenia Internet is more often used for general purposes (e.g. search of the information, education) than in the EU while the opposite is true for advanced applications (e.g. to file the forms) (RIS, 2003b).

 Currently, there are several Internet service providers active on Slovenian market.
 Most widely used is Siol (50% of households and two-third of the corporate sector), which is a subsidiary of national fixed lines operator Telekom, followed by Voljatel.
-The latter was established in late 2001 and provides free Internet access28.
+The latter was established in late 2001 and provides free Internet access71.
 This has attracted quite a large number of Internet users as the total costs for Internet use decreased.